VowpalWabbit/vowpalwabbit.github.io/_tutorials/getting_started.md

 0.090774 0.000000           47           63.0   1.0000   1.0000        5
 ```

 You'll notice that by example 47 (25 passes over 3 examples result in 75 examples), the `since last` column has dropped to 0, implying that by looking at the same (3 lines of) data 25 times we have reached a perfect predictor.
 This is unsurprising with 3 examples having 5 features each.
-The reason we have to add `--holdout_off` is that when running multiple-passes, VW automatically switches to 'over-fit avoidance' mode by holding-out 10% of the examples (the period "one in 10" can be changed using `--holdout_period period`) and evaluating performance on the held-out data instead of using the online-training progressive loss.
+The reason we have to add `--holdout_off` is that when running multiple-passes, VW automatically switches to 'over-fit avoidance' mode by holding-out 10% of the examples (the "1 in 10" period can be changed using `--holdout_period period`) and evaluating performance on the held-out data instead of using the online-training progressive loss.

 ## Saving your model (a.k.a. regressor) into a file